Nino Segarra

-Nino Segarra (born June 21, 1954), is a singer, composer, musician and musical arranger.
+Juan Angel Segarra Crespo (born June 21, 1953), known professionally as Nino Segarra is a Puerto Rican singer, composer, musician and musical arranger.

 Early years

-Segarra was born in Maricao, Puerto Rico into a family of musicians.
-He was always surrounded by many musical instruments and as a child, learned how to play the drums, guitar and cuatro.
+Segarra was born on June 21, 1953 in Maricao, Puerto Rico.
 He received his primary and secondary education in his hometown.
+Luis Millán, from Segarra's hometown of Maricao, PR, discovered the young Segarra's musical talent at the age of 14.
+Under his guidance, Segarra started with the guitar as his first instrument.
 In 1976, he played the drums and guitar for various local bands, When he was 16 years old, Segarra auditioned for the role of guitar player and was hired by a band called "The Monarc", however a year later he joined another band "Mundo de Ponce" with whom he made his first recording and musical arrangement.

-He enrolled at the Inter-American University in San Germán, Puerto Rico, to study composition, musical arrangements and voice.
-He earned his bachelor's degree with a major in music.
+Segarra obtained his bachelor's degree in Applied Music, specializing in voice, arrangements, and composition, as well as another degree in music education from the Inter-American University in San Germán, Puerto Rico, He earned his bachelor's degree with a major in music.

 Musical arranger and composer

 Segarra began making musical arrangements for theater productions and symphony orchestras.
-By 1988, he had made arrangements for Andy Montañez, Marvin Santiago, Eddie Santiago, Oscar de Leon and many other salsa singers.
+By 1988, he had made arrangements for Andy Montañez, Marvin Santiago, Eddie Santiago and Oscar de Leon.
 Segarra also produced and made the musical arrangements for his own songs.
 Among them Con la Musica por dentro (With Music Inside), El Maestro (The Teacher), Solo por Tí (Only for you), Loco de Amor (Crazy for Love) and Porque te Amo (Because I Love You) (written by Alberto Testa and Giampiero Felisatti in Italy and sung for the first time by Mina with the name "Più di così" in 1984 and only later translated by Pedro Arroyo in 1990), which became a number one hit in the Hispanic community of the United States, Puerto Rico and the rest of Latin-America.